 Our vodka is so pure it does not require filtration to remove any unwanted substances.

-Every bottle of Amos Owens begins life as Sugar beet.
+Every bottle of Amos Owens begins with love, care and a little Manchester ingenuity.

 Vodka literally means little water.
 It can begin life as pretty much any agrarian source.
 High carbohydrate cereals, such as wheat and barley are often used.
 We use sugar beet, for the unique caramel flavour and silky smooth finish.